SuyeshBadge/fixin5mins/memory-bank/activeContext.md

 Most recently, we've enhanced the scheduler to always post at script startup regardless of whether posts have already been scheduled for the day, and we've removed the artificial limit of 2 posts per day, allowing all optimal posting times defined for each day to be used.
 We've also fixed an issue where the scheduler could randomly select the same base time multiple times, resulting in clustered posts with similar posting times.
 Now it ensures each unique optimal time slot is used exactly once, providing better distribution throughout the day.

 ## Recent Changes
+- Enhanced the elegant-dark template:
+  - Made the background gradient darker for a more premium look (changed from #2c3e50/#34495e to #0f1419/#191f24)
+  - Increased font sizes for better prominence
+  - Used heavier font weights (800 for headings, 600 for subheadings, 500 for body text)
+  - Added subtle text shadows for depth and improved readability
+  - Improved color contrast with brighter text colors for better visibility
+  - Refined the gold accent color for a more sophisticated look
+  - Updated responsive text sizing for different content lengths
+  - Added additional font weights to the Google Fonts import

 - Completely revamped the content generation service to focus on authentic empathy
 - Updated the system prompt to emphasize genuine understanding of human struggles
 - Replaced pattern-interrupt hooks with relatable questions